 On September 26, 2014, the last trading day before the public announcement that Civeo US would redomicile in Canada, the closing price of shares of Civeo US common stock on the New York Stock Exchange was \$25.47 per share.
-On April 6, 2015, the last practicable date before the date of this proxy statement/prospectus, the closing price of the shares of Civeo US common stock was \$3.12 per share.
+On April 6, 2015, the last practicable date before the date of this proxy statement/ prospectus, the closing price of the shares of Civeo US common stock was \$3.12 per share.

 We paid quarterly dividends in the amount of \$0.13 per share during the third and fourth quarters of 2014.
 In late December 2014, our board of directors, upon the unanimous recommendation of the Finance & Investment Committee of the board, unanimously determined to suspend our quarterly dividend in order to maintain our financial flexibility and best position our company for long-term success.
 The declaration and amount of all dividends will be at the discretion of our board of directors and will depend upon many factors, including our financial condition, results of operations, cash flows, prospects, industry conditions, capital requirements of our business, covenants associated with certain debt obligations, legal requirements, regulatory constraints, industry practice and other factors the board of directors deems relevant.
-In addition, our ability to pay dividends on our Common Shares is limited by covenants in our Credit Facility.
-Future agreements may also limit our ability to pay dividends, and we may incur incremental taxes in the United States if we are required to repatriate foreign earnings to pay such dividends.
+In addition, our ability to pay dividends, and we may incur incremental taxes in the United States if we are required to repatriate foreign earnings to pay such dividends.
 If we elect to pay dividends in the future, the amount per share of our dividend payments may be changed, or dividends may again be suspended, without advance notice.
 The likelihood that dividends will be reduced or suspended is increased during periods of market weakness.
 There can be no assurance that we will pay a dividend in the future.